SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/SAP Process Automation/5 Run Process/spa-dox-run-process.md

     ![Run copy the form link](02_Process_Start.png)

-3. Open the Form pasting the **Form Link** in a browser window.
+4. Open the Form pasting the **Form Link** in a browser window.

     ![Run open the form](03_Order_Processing_Form.png)

-4. Fill the **Invoice Request Form** and choose **Submit**.
+5. Fill the **Invoice Request Form** and choose **Submit**.

     > Do not enter any random value or else the Automation will not give any results.
+    Use the following value for the FilePath: "C:\Users\student\Desktop\invoice.pdf"

     ![Run open the form](Form_Inputs.png)

-5. The process is triggered.
+6. The process is triggered.
 You can now work on the tasks and monitor the process.

     ![Run form successfully submitted](Run_inputs_2.png)